artturipa/myblog/custom_component_setup/blog.md

 ## Fix "process is not defined" error in component development

-1) Add "react-error-overlay": "6.0.9" into your package.json file, inside devDependencies
+1) Add "react-error-overlay": "6.0.9" into devDependencies in package.json

-2) Run npm i --save-dev react-error-overlay@6.0.9 from your project folder.
+2) Run npm i --save-dev react-error-overlay@6.0.9